remy/remysharp.com/public/blog/auto-detect-node-version-in-npm-start.md

 ## 👋 The why

-*Most* of the time, the version of node doesn't really matter to my code.
+*Most* of the time (at time of writing), the version of node doesn't really matter to my code.
 The code I write often has to work on 0.10, 4.x and 6.x because either I'm writing CLI tools, or don't have many version-dependant code.

 "Most" means not *all* the time.
 So, some of the time I see this: